The Human Truth Foundation

 Health:

 Rwanda has some poor policies and cultural issues which cause some public health problems.
-Rwanda comes in the best 20 in its smoking rate30 (one of the lowest in Africa).
-It does better than average for its immunizations take-up31 and in its adolescent birth rate20.
-But, there's bad news too.
-Rwanda does worse than average in its alcohol consumption rate32, its food aid and health contributions and WHO compliance33 and in its average life expectancy11 (still good for Africa).
-And finally, it falls into the worst-performing 20 when it comes to its fertility rate14.
-The number of overweight adults has increased by 14% during the last 40 years.
+Rwanda comes in the best 20 in terms of its smoking rate28 (amongst the best in Africa).
+It does better than average in its immunizations take-up29 and in its adolescent birth rate18.
+But, things still need to improve in Rwanda.
+Rwanda does worse than average in its alcohol consumption rate30, its food aid and health contributions and WHO compliance31 and in its average life expectancy11 (still high for Africa).
+And finally, it falls into the worst-performing 20 for its fertility rate13.
+The prevalence of overweight adults has increased by 14% over the past 40 years.
+Life expectancy in Rwanda in 1990 was 48.4yrs, much lower than the global average of 64.6, and in 1995-8 it had the second-lowest in the world (after South Sudan).
+But it improved greatly, by +18yrs, in the 30 years from then (especially in the 2010s), well over double the global average improvement of +7.9yrs.

 Years11